somehibs/goshatag/README.md

-       -q          quiet mode - don't report <ok> files -qq         quiet2 mode - only report <corrupt> files and errors -fix        fix the stored sha256 on corrupt files
+       -q          quiet mode - don't report <ok> files -qq         quiet2 mode - only report <corrupt> files and errors -fix        fix the stored sha256 on corrupt files -migrate    migrate from  user.shatag.{sha256,ts}  to  user.hash  (ext4 compatibility)
+       -plaintext   use  user.shatag.{sha256,ts} instead of user.hash (cshatag compatibility)
+       -printok    print sha256 and ts for <ok> files

 EXAMPLES
-       Check all regular files in the file tree below the current working  di‐
+       Check all regular files in the current working directory's file tree:
-       rectory:
-       # cshatag -qq -recursive .
+       # goshatag -qq -recursive .
        Errors like corrupt files will be printed to stderr.
 Run without "-qq" to see progress output.

-       To remove the extended attributes from all files:
+       To remove extended attributes from all files:
+       # goshatag -recursive -remove .

+       To migrate from cshatag to goshatag:
+       # goshatag -qq -recursive -migrate .

+       To  remove  extended attributes from all files, including (c)shatag at‐
+       tributes:
-       # cshatag -recursive -remove .
+       # goshatag -recursive -plaintext -remove .

 RETURN VALUE
        0 Success